-Having gone through our last full OFSTED inspection in 2017 with a four year cycle of assessment it would be prudent to assume that 2021 would have been the likely timeframe for this to take place.
-The impact of COVID-19 has understandably disrupted the timings with 2022 looking more likely, however we maintain a continuing focus on our quality of apprenticeship delivery in anticipation of this critical assessment and grading.
+Having gone through our last full OFSTED inspection in 2017 with a four-year cycle of assessment it would be prudent to assume that 2021 would have been the likely timeframe for this to take place.
+The impact of COVID-19 has understandably disrupted the timings with late 2022 or early 2023 looking more likely, however we maintain a continuing focus on our quality of apprenticeship delivery in anticipation of this critical assessment and grading.

 Ever present are the risks and uncertainties from modifications to structure and funding of the apprenticeship education and training sector made by Government.
+This is most likely to become a reality with the pending revision of the Food and Drink Engineering Maintenance standard.